tarwn/lessthandot-hugo/blogs/content/posts/2013-05-08-modify-power-view-data-source.md

 ---
 <p style="text-align: justify;">
-  I’m currently setting up a demo environment using SQL Server 2012 and SharePoint 2013 (more on that in later blog posts).
+  I'm currently setting up a demo environment using SQL Server 2012 and SharePoint 2013 (more on that in later blog posts).
 This gives me the chance to play around with Power View for SharePoint and I absolutely love it.
-I ran into an issue however because the Windows Authentication wasn’t working properly.
+I ran into an issue however because the Windows Authentication wasn't working properly.
 When I view a Power View report I get the following error:
 </p>

 <p style="text-align: justify;">